The Making of Rodin

 Description

-Auguste Rodin (1840-1917) was a radical sculptor whose unorthodox approach to multiplication, assemblage, industrial production and serial repetition challenged classical sculptural traditions and provided a definitive break in the history of art.
-Although he was best known for his bronze and marble sculptures, Rodin’s genius was as a modeller, who captured movement, emotion, light and volume in pliable materials such as clay and plaster.
-A stockpile of plaster body parts allowed him to experiment and explore infinite groupings and poses.
-Unlike his predecessors, his finished works include traces of their creation, challenging conventional conceptions of beauty.
+Auguste Rodin (1840-1917) was a radical sculptor whose unorthodox approach to sculpture-making provided a definitive break in the history of Western sculpture.
+Although much of his commercial success was based on the bronze and marble versions of his work, Rodin’s greatest talent was as a modeller who captured movement, emotion, light and volume in clay and plaster, to challenge traditional conceptions of beauty and perfection.

 Additional information